Temporary Emigration

 Another ambiguous zero

-We have spent considerable time on the problem of ambiguous zeros in capture histories.
-A non-detection could mean the animal is dead, or it could mean the animal is alive but you missed it.
-The CJS model and the robust design both deal with this by explicitly modelling survival and detection as separate processes.
+By now you’re hopefully sick to death of ambiguous zeros.
+A non-detection might mean the animal’s dead, or it might mean it’s alive and you just missed it.
+CJS and the robust design both wrestle with that by modelling survival and detection as two separate things.

-But there is one more flavour of ambiguous zero that we have been quietly setting aside, and it is time to deal with it properly.
+But there’s one last flavour of ambiguous zero I’ve been quietly dodging, and it’s time to stop dodging it.

-What if an animal is alive, has not permanently emigrated, but is simply not in your study area during a particular primary period?
-It left temporarily.
-Maybe a migratory bird has gone south for the winter and will be back in spring.
-Maybe a marine mammal has moved offshore to feed and will return to your study site next season.
-Maybe a male deer has temporarily shifted its range during the rut.
+What if an animal is alive, hasn’t permanently upped and left, but just isn’t in your study area during one particular primary period?
+It’s popped out for a bit.
+Maybe a migratory bird has flown south for the winter and will be back in spring.
+Maybe a marine mammal has drifted offshore to feed and will show up again next season.
+Maybe a male deer has shoved its range sideways during the rut.

-This is temporary emigration, and the parameters \(\gamma'\) and \(\gamma''\) (gamma prime and gamma double prime) are how the robust design handles it.
+This is temporary emigration, and the robust design handles it with two parameters, \(\gamma'\) and \(\gamma''\) (gamma prime and gamma double prime).

 The availability problem

-Temporary emigration breaks this assumption.
-Now there are two reasons an animal might go undetected across an entire primary period:
+Temporary emigration smashes that assumption.
+Suddenly there are two reasons an animal might go unseen across a whole primary period:

-• It was not available at all: it had temporarily left the study area
+• It wasn’t there at all: it had temporarily cleared off out of the study area

 Introducing \(\gamma'\) and \(\gamma''\)

-The robust design handles temporary emigration by adding a state variable for availability.
-At any primary period, an animal is either available (present in the study area) or unavailable (temporarily absent).
-The two gamma parameters describe the transitions between these states.
+The robust design deals with temporary emigration by handing each animal an extra state to be in.
+At any primary period an animal is either available (in the study area) or unavailable (temporarily off somewhere else).
+The two gamma parameters are the probabilities of moving between those two states.

 Following RMark’s convention:

-\(\gamma''_t\) is the probability that an animal is unavailable at primary period \(t\), given that it was available at primary period \(t-1\).
-In other words, the probability of leaving the study area.
+\(\gamma''_t\) is the probability an animal is unavailable at primary period \(t\), given it was available at period \(t-1\).
+In plain terms, the probability of leaving the study area.

-\(\gamma'_t\) is the probability that an animal is unavailable at primary period \(t\), given that it was also unavailable at primary period \(t-1\).
-In other words, the probability of staying away once already absent.
+\(\gamma'_t\) is the probability an animal is unavailable at primary period \(t\), given it was also unavailable at period \(t-1\).
+In plain terms, the probability of staying away once it’s already gone.

 Code